Catalan separatists rally as movement frays 5 years on

 The Catalan National Assembly (ANC), a civil group that organizes Sunday’s march, is strongly opposed to the talks that the Catalan government is holding with Spain’s central government in Madrid.
 The influential organization says it has lost faith in political parties and is ready to move on without them toward a new attempt at breaking with Spain.

-That led Catalonia’s regional president, Pere Aragonès, to announce that he will be the first Catalan president to not attend the annual march.
+That led Catalonia’s regional president, Pere Aragonès, to become the first Catalan president to not attend the annual secessionist march.

 Dolors Feliu, the president of ANC, told The Associated Press that she hopes Sunday’s rally will serve as a wake-up call for Aragonès to cease negotiations with the central government.